pminmin/RoomAI/roomai/README.md

 The word sökö is also used for checking in Finland ("I check" = "minä sökötän").
 You can see details of Five Card Stud in [Wikipedia](https://en.wikipedia.org/wiki/Five-card_stud).

 In Five Card Stud, the action has two parts: option (action type) and price (count of chips).
 The option has six types: Fold, Check, Call, Raise, Bet and Showhand.
-The prices for Fold and Check must be zero.
+The prices for Fold must be zero.
 The basic usage is as follows:
 <pre>
 >> action = roomai.fivecardstud.FiveCardStudAction("Fold_0")
 >> action.option